Saturday, September 13, 2025

 The Interview

-They asked dozens of questions designed to evaluate my personality and suitability for the job.
 Despite my nervousness, I thought the interview went okay.

 "Would you be available tomorrow for a group interview.?"
 There would be a panel of pilots, senior flight attendants, and training instructors that would interview several applicants at the same time.
 If we made it to the finals, we'd have individual interviews after the group session.
+Yes!

 The challenge was to come up with something original after several others already answered the same question.
-When the group session finished, I was chosen for an individual interview after which I resumed my vacation.
+When the group session finished, I was chosen for an individual interview.

+Afterward, I resumed my vacation.
 That's when the phone rang again.

-Training in Dallas at the Royal Dunfey's Hotel
+Training in Dallas at the Royal Coach

 During the five-week training course, we lived in The Royal Dunfey's Hotel in Dallas.
 After breakfast, we were bused to the training facility on Lemon Avenue for classroom training and to practice emergency drills and CPR.
-We had to memorize the different codes for airports and those used between the cockpit and crew.

 We jumped out of second-story windows onto scorching hot evacuation slides, learned to use fire extinguishers on real fires and fumbled our way through dark airplanes to locate safety equipment.
 We trained to open exit window hatches.
 One test required us to open the door of a 747 which was five stories above the ground.